MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug background processes.md

 > [!NOTE]
-> *If you don't have a development certificate for localhost installed in **Windows or macOS**, the tab prompts you to install it.
+> • If you don't have a development certificate for localhost installed in **Windows or macOS**, the tab prompts you to install it.</br>
-> *Start Ngrok to create a HTTP tunnel for bot and messaging extension.
+> • Start Ngrok to create a HTTP tunnel for bot and messaging extension.

 The following table shows the ports available for components: